 You should also know that people and dogs do not pass Lyme Disease to each other.
 An infected tick from your dog can bite you and give you an infection, however.
 Be sure and properly dispose of any ticks you find.
 Putting a tick in a tightly sealed plastic bag and putting the bag in the trash is sufficient.

 Your dog will not feel any pain from the tick bite.
 Ticks rely on an anesthetic and anti-inflammatory in their secretions to numb the skin so neither humans nor dogs can feel their bite.
 These same secretions will help prevent your dog from feeling pain when you remove the tick.
 What your dog may feel is the skin being pulled.

 Although humans often get a bulls-eye rash from an infected tick with Lyme Disease, dogs do not.
 In fact, it may take 2 to 5 months before any signs of the disease occur in your dog.
 During this time, if your dog becomes slow or less active, look for signs of lameness.
 Lameness that seems to shift from one side to the other is strong evidence of an infection.
 Swollen lymph nodes and inflammation around the leg at the shoulder or hips also indicate an infection.

-The best tick protection for your yard is a seasonal barrier spray protection program.
+The best tick protection for your yard is a seasonal barrier treatment protection program.